Ideas + Advice

 How do you choose the right stool height based on the height of your bar, table, or countertop?

 Take a look at your overall design theme where the stools will be, and decide whether you want to match or contrast.
-Popular decor styles include:
+When you're armed with the proper measurements and a sense of the style you want for your space, bar stool shopping becomes simple and easy.

 Contemporary/Modern: Look for metal elements, low to mid-height backs and padding for comfort.